 - Meanwhile years ago i’ve wrote an intro to systemd.
-Recently i had close contact with it, i want to write down some practical informations with focus on Systemd services.*
+Recently i had close contact with it, i want to write down some practical information with focus on Systemd services.*

 Systemd unit files as records of initialization instructions for each service in declarative style are a great idea.
 The declarative approach has a huge advantage of replacing the traditionally used per-daemon startup shell scripts.
 It mitigates differences between distributions and also maintenance on the time scale.
 See my overview over Unit types.